OmerKhureshi/LogWeaver/README.md

   For example, if you you want to generate log file for a file named QuickSort.java, place it in `LogWeaver/src/test directory` and execute the following command from LogWeaver directory

  `bash execute.sh test/QuickSort`

+### Sample files.
+Four examples are provided in the repository.
+Execute the commands below to generate log files for each sample.
+Note that each time you execute the command, two log files are generated, namely Call Trace and Method Definition log files.
+The log files are generated in the home directory.

+`bash execute.sh test/QuickSort`

+`bash execute.sh test/ThreadExampleOne`

+`bash execute.sh test/ThreadExampleTwo`

+`bash execute.sh test/ThreadExampleThree`